-sexual orientation within anti-discrimination legislation.
+The introduction of legal protection against discrimination for the first time on the ground of sexual orientation was challenging for a number of states as it has proved to be controversial.
+At present, very few countries have defined sexual orientation within anti-discrimination legislation.
 In Bulgaria, sexual orientation is defined under the Protection against Discrimination Act, Section 1.9 Additional Provisions as 'heterosexual, homosexual or bisexual orientation'.
 Germany, Ireland and Sweden provide a similar definition.
 British legislation refers to 'a sexual orientation towards (a) persons of the same sex, (b) persons of the opposite sex, or (c) persons of the same sex and of the opposite sex'.
 The 2006 German General Equal Treatment Act adopts the term 'sexual identity' while the Federal German Constitutional Court refers to both sexual identity and sexual orientation.
 This is understood to reach beyond sexual orientation and also encompasses protection against discrimination for transsexual people.
-In France and the Netherlands, the concept of sexual orientation has not been interpreted in a way that covers transsexuality and transvestism, although French legislation was amended in 2012 to include sexual identity among the protected grounds.
-Discrimination on these grounds is regarded as sex discrimination, in contrast with Denmark.
+In the Netherlands, the concept of sexual orientation has not been interpreted in a way that covers transsexuality and transvestism.
+Discrimination on these grounds is regarded as sex discrimination, in contrast with Denmark where they are considered to be aspects of sexual orientation.
+In France, legislation was adopted in 2012 to include sexual identity as an additional, separate protected ground of discrimination.

-Although explicitly mentioned in the Hungarian Equal Treatment Act of 2003, the provision prohibiting discrimination in the new Fundamental Law of Hungary does not list sexual orientation among the grounds protected from discrimination.
+Although explicitly mentioned in the Hungarian Equal Treatment Act of 2003, the provision prohibiting discrimination in the new Fundamental Law of Hungary119 does not list sexual orientation among the grounds protected from discrimination.
 However, the Constitutional Court, ordinary courts and the Equal Treatment Authority have in the past acknowledged sexual orientation as one of the other protected grounds listed in Article 70/A of the former Constitution.
-Anti-discrimination provisions in the FYR of Macedonia, Iceland and Turkey do not explicitly mention sexual orientation as a protected ground.
+Anti-discrimination provisions in the former Yugoslav Republic of Macedonia, Iceland and Turkey do not explicitly mention sexual orientation as a protected ground.
 As far as EEA countries are concerned, national legislation in Liechtenstein gives no definition of sexual orientation.
 Norway provides a similar definition as in many countries, as sexual orientation covers heterosexual, homosexual and bisexual orientation.
 Transsexualism is encompassed in the definition of gender.
+The revision and harmonisation of Norwegian anti-discrimination legislation which took place